keithws/node-ssllabs/README.md

 * add option to specify an array of hosts to scan
 * have the `scan` function emit events for polling progress
 * figure out if the maxAge parameter is required with the fromCache parameter
-* promise-ify and modernize
 * add User Agent String to all requests
 * make API version changeable (maybe?) with createClient()?

+## TODO for next minor release

+* improve quality
+* resolve issues reported by code climate
+* add code coverage

+## TODO for next major release

+* promise-ify and modernize
+* refactor to be a Universal ES6 module that can be used client side and server side with the fetch and URL libraries
-* add support for HTTP proxy settings
+* maintain support for using tunneling proxies (server side only?)

 ## Change Log

+*1.1.0— May 4, 2019*

+* added support for tunneling proxies via [proxy-agent](https://www.npmjs.com/package/proxy-agent)

 *1.0.2— May 3, 2019*